windicss/docs/features/analyzer.md

 <PackageInfo name="windicss-analysis" author="antfu" />

-An visual analyser tool for [Windi CSS](https://github.com/windicss/windicss).
-Browse your utilities usages, have an overview of your design system, identify "bad practices", and more!
+A visual analyser tool for [Windi CSS](https://github.com/windicss/windicss).
+Browse your utility usages, get an overview of your design system, identify "bad practices", and more!

 <img src="https://user-images.githubusercontent.com/11247099/113150805-0c43f880-9267-11eb-85a6-ec1a2f1eed37.png" />

 ## Get Started

-Run the following command under your project root
+Run the following command in your project root

 ```bash
 npx windicss-analysis